connectomicslab/connectomemapper3/paper/paper.md

   are already installed) on a diversity of multi-modal BIDS datasets, but also efficient in managing and scaling the pipeline execution while recording provenance, and easy to customize it for specific needs.

+\textbf{A revisited multi-scale cortical parcellation scheme.}CMP3 revisits the multiscale cortical parcellation proposed by [@Cammoun2012:MappingMRI] and its implementation, and extends with new structures including a subdivision for each brain hemisphere of the thalamus into 7 nuclei, the hippocampus into 12 subfields and the brainstem into 4 sub-structures.
+The parcellation derived from the Desikan-Killiany atlas [@Desikan2006AnInterest] has been made symmetric by projecting the right hemisphere labels to the left hemisphere, matching the boundaries of the projected regions of the left hemisphere to the boundaries of the original regions of the left hemisphere, applying this transformation to the rest of the scales, and saving each parcellation scale in a Freesurfer annotation file.
+After generating the volumetric parcellations from the annotation files, one can now decide or not to perform brainstem parcellation [@Iglesias2015BayesianMRI], hippocampal subfields segmentation [@Iglesias2015AMRI], and / or probabilistic atlas-based segmentation of the thalamic nuclei [@Najdenovska2018In-vivoImaging].
+All segmented structures are combined at the end of process to create the final parcellation nifti image at each scale along with the corresponding label index color mapping file in accordance to the BIDS Derivatives specifications.

 \textbf{A Graphical User Interface that reflects the workflow structure.} CMP3 takes advantage of Traits/TraitsUI framework (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), where pipeline and stage class attributes (parameters) are